VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 15. Rename main executable extension from `.EXE` to `.exe`
 16. Backup your saves regularly.
 17. Edit "GAMEEXE.INI" and remove `#KOEREPLAYICON.NAME = "koeicon"` if you're using version 1.2 of the patch to avoid getting an error at the start.
-18. Multiple actions can lead to a crash (no crashes with Wine 10.0 stable):
-   * Quitting the game from the right-click menu (press Alt+F4 instead).
-   * Loading a save, made during a choice, from the main menu (start New Game and load your save from the right-click menu).
-   * Loading saves while in windowed mode (use fullscreen mode instead)
-19. Disable "Allow the window manager to decorate the windows" and "Allow the window manager to control the windows" in "winecfg" ("Legacy Wine Tools > Configuration"), run the game then reenable these options.
+18. Disable "Allow the window manager to decorate the windows" and "Allow the window manager to control the windows" in "winecfg" ("Legacy Wine Tools > Configuration"), run the game then reenable these options.
 It should avoid showing the GNOME bar while allowing for window manipulation.

 ## Notes